gwiazdorrr/EventBetter/README.md

 A Unity pubsub/messaging/event system for the lazy.
 Here's why:
 - Raising events is alloc-free.
 - No interfaces to implement, no base types to derive from.
-- No initialization, no cleanup.
+- No initialization, no clean-up.
 - No message codes.
 - Coroutine/async friendly.
 - One source file (everything else here is just for the test environment).